mautic/user-documentation/docs/channels/emails.rst

 .. vale on

 #.
-Open the Admin menu by clicking the cog icon in the top right corner.
+Open the Admin menu by clicking the list settings icon in the top right corner.
 #.
 Select the Configuration menu item.
 #.
 Select the Email Settings tab.
 #.
 Switch the Mailer is owner to Yes.